You may call the toll-free number at 855-354-5623 from 7:30 AM to 5:30 PM Monday through Friday.

-Yes, you can pay your City of Torrance Utility Bill (water and trash) at the City Treasurer’s Office in City Hall at 3031 Torrance Blvd. during City Hall business hours.
-Please note that staff in the City Treasurer’s office can only accept payments.
-They are not able to assist Customers with any water or trash inquiries.
+Yes, you can pay your City of Torrance Utility Bill (water and trash) at City Hall, 3031 Torrance Blvd., during business hours.
+Please note that staff can only accept payments.
+They cannot assist Customers with any water or trash inquiries.

-You can pay your bill in one of the following seven ways (please note all credit and debit card payments will be assessed a 2.8% convenience fee):
+We offer many ways to pay your utility bill.
+Please note that all credit and debit card payments will be assessed a 2.5% convenience fee.

-• Mail a check with the payment stub in the envelope enclosed with the bill
+• Mail a check or money order along with your remittance coupon in the envelope enclosed with your bill

-• Log into your account via TorranceCA.gov/UtilityBilling, with a credit/debit card or e-check
+• Log into your account via TorranceCA.gov/UtilityBilling, and make a payment using a credit/debit card or electronic check

-• Pay over the phone with a customer service representative with credit/debit card or e-check
+• Pay over the phone using your credit/debit card or electronic check

-• In person at the City Treasurers Office in Torrance City Hall with cash, check, credit/debit card or e-check
+• In person at Torrance City Hall with cash, check, credit/debit card or electronic check

-• Use your own banks bill-pay and make sure you select “City of Torrance Utilities” as the Payee from the list available on your bank’s website
+• Use your own banks online bill pay service.
+Make sure you select “City of Torrance Utilities” as the Payee from the list available on your bank’s website or enter the payment remittance information found on your utility bill.

 • You can also register to have your bills automatically paid by signing up for AutoPay by visiting TorranceCA.gov/UtilityBilling and select the “Set up AutoPay” option